Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Access to Native shared libraries with simple approach
 * Record Store creation and access via virtual file system
 * Support for custom function extensions
-* **Multiple embeddable programming languages supported:** ANSI C code, C++, Python, Julia, JavaScript, Lua, Ruby, Java, Groovy, OCaml and Clojure.
+* **Dpdl language plug-ins ->** **Multiple embeddable programming languages supported:** ANSI C code, C++, Python, Julia, JavaScript, Lua, Ruby, Java, Groovy, OCaml and Clojure.
 These **`programming languages code can be embedded and executed directly within Dpdl code`** (interpreted/compiled code).
 * Additional programming languages or natural language interpreters can be easily integrated via a defined plug-in interface and configuration
 * ANSI C code embedded within Dpdl code can be dynamically compiled in memory at runtime (see option 'dpdl:compile')
 * Multi-line structured text, data and code resources
 * Asynchronous Task execution
 * Static script execution: static code declarations (*.h_static)
+* Dpdl can be embedded and called from C programs
 * Tools for converting Dpdl code to Java and C/C++ code (in development)